And what to do before you hire a photographer for your wedding

 All this research has resulted in one very long list.

 Even after you’ve narrowed down all your options to a shortlist, the decision can still feel stressful if you don’t have a set of criteria guiding you through it.

 Choosing a Photographer Shouldn’t Be Stressful

 The stress of choosing a wedding photographer should always end after you’ve had that first meeting.
-At Morning Light Photography, we believe that your wedding photographer should actually make your wedding planning exciting, fun and less stressful.
+At Morning Light Photography, I believe that your wedding photographer should actually make your wedding planning exciting, fun and less stressful.
 The right photographer will provide you with a clear plan forward of how they will walk with you from:

 1) Wedding planning 2) Wedding day 3) Post-wedding.